KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 8. Typo: Found `Magic Mirror` in file `MMM-FF-Genius-Lyrics.css`: Replace it with `MagicMirror²`.
 9. Typo: Found `Magic Mirror` in file `MMM-FF-Genius-Lyrics.scss`: Replace it with `MagicMirror²`.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-multigeiger by shin10](https://github.com/shin10/MMM-FF-multigeiger)